zudello/zudello-knowledge-base/Knowledge Base/Purchasing module/Creating and coding a purchase order.md

 The purchase order will then move through your team's approval process.
 Once approved, it will continue through the purchasing document flow.

-For more information on the standard flow of purchasing documents, see [[Standard purchasing flows]].
+For more information on the standard flow of purchasing documents, see [Standard purchasing flows](Standard%20purchasing%20flows.md).

 ## Need help?